Services for Holocaust Survivors

 Are children of Holocaust survivors eligible for any assistance?

-Spouses and children of Survivors are not eligible for Circle of Care’s home care program.
+Spouses and children of Survivors are not eligible for this program.
 In some specific and limited cases, heirs of Survivors may be eligible to receive restitution.
 All questions regarding restitution should be directed to Jewish Family and Child, 416-638-7800.

 What are the financial criteria for a Holocaust survivor to be eligible for services from the Holocaust Survivor Program?

 Client income may not exceed $66,300, excluding government pensions as well as several other pensions which will be reviewed at the time of application.
 As well, client assets may not exceed $1,326,090.
 Assets do not include primary residence but do include all other forms of assets and investments.
 These amounts are determined by the Claims Conference and unfortunately, there are no exceptions.
-As well, we review the income and assets of the applicant only, household and/or spousal finances are not required.
+Only the income and assets of the applicant are reviewed, not household and/or spousal finances.

 Does Circle of Care provide PSWs and Homemakers that speak my language?